Rubjerg/Graphviz.NetWrapper/README.md

             // If we have a given dot file (in this case the one we generated above), we can also read it back in RootGraph root = RootGraph.FromDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");

-            // We can ask GraphViz to compute a layout and render it to svg root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg");
+            // We can ask Graphviz to compute a layout and render it to svg root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg");

             // We can use layout engines other than dot by explicitly passing the engine we want root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/neato_out.svg", LayoutEngines.Neato);

-            // Or we can ask GraphViz to compute the layout and programatically read out the layout attributes
+            // Or we can ask Graphviz to compute the layout and programatically read out the layout attributes
             // This will create a copy of our original graph with layout information attached to it in the form of attributes.
             RootGraph layout = root.CreateLayout();